pippim/pippim.github.io/programs/mserve.md

 are clicked.
 The button selection only effects the the current predefined Playlist within the current predefined Location.
 Other locations and playlists maintain their button selection.

-***NOTE:*** The three SQL views allow the column to be moved.
-Click and hold the heading to drag the column to a different position.

 ## Right-Click Popup Menus